ShreyamMaity/MaidenLands/README.md

 3. paying part time developers.
 4. for utility bills, etc.

-donations can be made using direct bank deposit or by becoming a patreon, both will earn rewards, benefits of contributions will be,
+Donations can be made using direct bank deposit or by becoming a patreon, both will earn rewards, benefits of contributions will be,

 1. Access to Proprietary tools ( AI, Story editor and Quest editor ).
 2. On demand tools.